 10 most unusual flags in the world and their secrets

 Each country is represented by its symbols.
 The most important of these symbols is the state flag.
 The state flag is the main symbol representing the country in various competitions, official meetings, political congresses, and all other events.
-Each of us knows the colors and symbols of the Azerbaijani flag, and we understand how it represents our country beautifully and in detail in just three colors and two symbols.
-Unlike many of the flags, we are familiar with, some flags have different secrets with their symbols and are considered the most strange and exciting flags in the world.
-Some flags represent the islands, existed before, but are now forgotten on the pages of history.
-Let's take a closer look at flags that are not familiar to us and interesting at the same time.
+Each of us knows the colours and symbols of our countries' flag, and we understand how it represents our country beautifully and in detail, in different colours and symbols.
+Unlike many of the flags, we are familiar with, some state flags have various secrets with their symbols and are considered the most strange and most interesting flags in the world.
+Some state flags represent the islands, existed before, but are now forgotten on the pages of history.
+Let's take a closer look at most unusual state flags that are not familiar to us and interesting at the same time.

 Flag of Mozambique

 The Mozambique flag, approved in 1983, is the only flag in the world that represents the new attacking force.
-The AK-47, which is embedded in this flag, symbolizes the country's ongoing struggle for independence and its defensive power.
+If you have always been wondering why does Mozambique have an AK-47 on their flag?
+The AK-47, which is embedded in the Mozambique flag, symbolizes the country's ongoing struggle for independence and its defensive power.
 Although there was an offer to remove AK-47 from the flag, the design remained unchanged, and all proposals for changing the flag were rejected by parliament.
 The hoe perpendicular to the arm represents agriculture in the country.
 Both the arms and the hoe are depicted on an open white book.
 It also highlights the country's importance to education.
-The star represents internationalism and Marxism.
-There are five colors used in the flag: green, black, yellow, white, and red, and each one has a special meaning.
+The star in the Mozambique flag represents internationalism and Marxism.
+There are five colours used in the flag: green, black, yellow, white, and red, and each one has a special meaning.
 Green represents the land richness of the country, black - African continent, yellow - the country's minerals, red - the country's independence struggle, white - peace.

 Flag of Bhutan

-Looking at the Bhutanese flag, we see two primary colors: yellow and orange.
+Looking at one of the most interesting flags in the world, the Bhutanese flag, we see two primary colours: yellow and orange.
 Each of them has a meaning.
 Yellow represents the king's power, and orange represents Buddhism.
-You can see a white dragon in the center of the flag in the center of two colors, which symbolizes equality and the value given to each of the two factors.
-This white dragon Druk, is also known as the Thunder Dragon.
+You can see a white dragon in the centre of the Bhutanese flag in the centre of two colours, which symbolizes equality and the value given to each of the two factors.
+This white dragon Druk is also known as the Thunder Dragon.
 The reason why it is white, in particular, is that it reflects the purity and cleanness of human actions and thoughts.
-The four pieces of jewelry in the hands of the dragon provide the wealth and security of the country.
+The four pieces of jewellery in the hands of the dragon provide the wealth and security of the country.
 There were many options; the last was approved in 1969 and has never been altered.

 Flag of Lebanon

-The Lebanese flag, approved in 1943, consists of white and red stripes.
+Continuing with another one in the list of most unusual state flags, the Lebanese flag, approved in 1943, consists of white and red stripes.
 It represents the Bekaa Valley between the Lebanese and the Anti-Lebanese Mountains.
 Lebanon is often referred to as a country of cedar.
-Therefore, there is green cedar in the center of the flag, in the white stripe, symbolizing the holiness and peace of the Lebanese cedar, referred to in many Bible passages.
-According to some legends, the flag is believed to have inspiration from the Austrian flag.
-According to some sources, the red stripe represents the blood shed by the Lebanese people as they struggle to protect their country.
+Therefore, there is green cedar in the centre of the flag, in the white stripe, symbolizing the holiness and peace of the Lebanese cedar, referred to in many Bible passages.
+According to some legends, the Lebanese flag is believed to have inspiration from the Austrian flag.
+According to some sources, the red stripe represents the bloodshed by the Lebanese people as they struggle to protect their country.

 Flag of Guam